MrElyazid/abito/READMES/02_rails_routing.md

   resource :cart, only: [:show] do # Singular resource for the current user's cart
     resources :cart_items, only: [:update, :destroy] # Nested: PATCH/DELETE /cart/cart_items/:id
   end
+  resources :orders, only: [:create, :index, :show] # Routes for checkout and user order history

   # Admin section
   namespace :admin do
     root to: 'dashboard#index' # /admin
-    resources :products # Full CRUD for products under /admin/products
+    resources :products do
-    # Add routes for admin category/user/order management here later
+      collection do
+        get :pending_submissions
       end
+      member do
+        patch :accept_submission
+        patch :reject_submission
+      end
+    end# Full CRUD for products under /admin/products resources :categories # Add routes for admin category management resources :users, only: [:index, :show, :destroy] # Add routes for admin user management resources :orders, only: [:index, :show] # Add routes for admin order viewing end

   # ... other routes like health checks ...
 end
 ```

-**Breakdown:**
+## Breakdown:

 *   `devise_for :users`: Sets up all the necessary routes for user sign-up, login, logout, password recovery, etc., provided by the Devise gem.
 *   `authenticated :user, ->(user) { user.admin? } do ... end`: Defines a special root path (`/admin`) for users who are logged in *and* are admins.
 *   `root to: 'home#index'`: Sets the default root path (`/`) for non-admin users (or logged-out users) to the `index` action of the `HomeController`.
-*   `resources :products, only: [:index, :show] do ... end`: Creates the public routes for viewing all products (`/products`) and a single product (`/products/:id`).
+*   `resources :products, only: [:index, :show, :new, :create] do ... end`: Creates the public routes for viewing all products (`/products`) and a single product (`/products/:id`).
 It also nests routes within it:
     *   `resources :cart_items, only: [:create]`: Creates `POST /products/:product_id/cart_items` mapped to `cart_items#create`.
     *   `resources :comments, only: [:create]`: Creates `POST /products/:product_id/comments` mapped to `comments#create`.
 *   `resources :categories, only: [:show]`: Creates the route `GET /categories/:id` for viewing products by category.